 The ECS 120 page on LaTeX has advice on how to set up a complete LaTeX installation, but it will not be needed for this course, since all submissions will be plain-text typing on Gradescope.

 Late homework policy

 This late policy applies only to homework submissions.
-The online reading quizzes have an absolute due time of 30 minutes prior to the start of lecture.
-[During the pandemic, this is shortened to 5 minutes prior to lecture.]
+The online reading quizzes have an absolute due time of 40 minutes prior to the start of lecture.
 The quiz will be unavailable after that time, with no chance to retake it.